Metaswitch/clearwater-readthedocs/Installing a Chef server.md

 ## Create the instance

 Create a `m1.small` AWS EC2 instance running `Ubuntu Server 12.04.1 LTS` using the AWS web interface.
+The SSH keypair you provide here is referred to below as `<amazon_ssh_key>`.
+It is easiest if you use the same SSH keypair for all of your instances.

 Configure its security group to allow access on ports `TCP/22`, `TCP/4040` and `TCP/4000` (for SSH, Chef WebUI and Chef control respectively).

 Configure a DNS entry for this machine, `chef-server.<zone>`.
 (The precise name isn't important, but we use this consistently in the documentation that follows.)
 It should have a non-aliased A record pointing at the public IP address of the instance as displayed in the EC2 console.